AdobeDocs/analytics-platform.en/help/data-mirror/model-based.md

    1. Select **[!UICONTROL Finish]**.

-1. In the **[!UICONTROL Schemas]** > **[!UICONTROL Sample Event Feed Schema]** interface you see a warning that model-based schemas support ingestion as change rows.
+1. In the **[!UICONTROL Schemas]** > **[!UICONTROL Sample Event Feed Schema]** interface, you see a warning that model-based schemas support ingestion as change rows.

    ![Schema configuration](assets/model-based-create-schema-empty.png)

-   Ingestion as change rows is also known as change cata capture (CDC).
+   Ingestion as change rows is also known as change data capture (CDC).
 To support change data capture, the schema requires:

    * Primary key.
    * Version descriptor.